Last Updated on 07/25/2022

 Things to do in Ischia

 Have Ferrante fever but can’t swing a tour?
-For filming locations from the HBO series, head to Ischia Ponte and spend the day at Maronti Beach.
-Be sure to read this article about the island’s preparation for filming (use Google Chrome to translate to English).
+For filming locations from the HBO series My Brilliant Friend, head to Ischia Ponte or spend the day at Maronti Beach.
+Be sure to read about the island’s preparation for filming as well (use Google Chrome to translate to English).

 Visit Castello Aragonese for €10 euros a person.
 It’s open 365 days a year, a rarity in Italy.
 Privately owned since 1912, read more about the castle’s fascinating ancient history.

 Ischia is known for thermal hot springs.
 Take advantage of their healing properties at Negombo or Poseidon.